Porsche PDK Transmission – Now REPAIRABLE

 This post / blog article talks about the ability to repair a Porsche PDK transmission for certain models / generations.

-We have had many stories from our customers like this: “I’’ve had my Porsche 911 997.2 with a PDK transmission for a few months now after switching from a manual transmission car.
+We have had many stories from our customers like this: “I’ve had my Porsche 911 997.2 with a PDK transmission for a few months now after switching from a manual transmission car.
 I was considering an extended warranty, mainly due to PDK replacement cost ($25k or more depending on the PDK source).
 There have been many claims that the PDK is not serviceable but must be replaced as a complete unit in the event of pretty much any failure (i.e. the transmission becomes a disposable component or part of the car).
 This is pretty frightening as items like solenoids, sensors fail all the time, like any other electro-mechanical device they wear out.”

-Fortunately, this worry or concern just isn’’t the case anymore, and this transmission is now very repairable.
-Although this transmission is complex, it’s not overly complicated and is serviceable in many ways that aren’’t readily documented .
+Fortunately, this worry or concern just isn’t the case anymore, and this transmission is now very repairable.
+Although this transmission is complex, its not overly complicated and is serviceable in many ways that aren’t readily documented .
 This work, repair would need to be done by an Independent shop (like BRracing), as the dealer will not undertake this solution, nor will they offer any parts.

 For reference, the PDK transmission model used in the 997.x 911 and 991.1 911 Carreras, 987 / 981 Boxsters and Caymans) is a ZF model 7DT45.
 911 Turbos use a ZF model 7DT70 which is identical to the ZDT45 except it has a heavy duty clutch, strengthened major components, and slightly different gear ratios, but is still repairable.